vanadium-archive/browser/src/components/help/content/main.md

 Each item in a mount table can be one of three things:
 * a distributed pointer to another mount table
 * a distributed pointer to a Vanadium service (other than a mount table)
-* a subtable (a subgroup of items in a mount table)
+* a local pointer to a subtable (a subgroup of items in a mount table)

-<br />Subtables are used to group items together, like directories in a
+<br />Subtables are used to group items together,
-file system on a computer.
+like directories in a file system on a computer.
 A mount table can contain an arbitrary number of subtables.

 Namespaces